Bruce-zc/hugo-academic-website/content/project/example8/index.md

 ---
-title: (Java Programming) Halma (checker) game design and implementation in Java.
+title: (Java Programming) Halma Game Development | Java
 summary: Support all basic rules of Halma (including valid move judgement and anomaly detection, etc.), and can initialize the game and automatically detect the winning status in a match.
 Support match saving on JSON files and develop on-line mode in Local Area Network (LAN).
 Design Human vs. Machine mode and implement minimax and advanced alpha-beta pruning algorithm for intelligent machine decision-making.
 tags:
   - Course Project